itroyano/controlm-agent-helm-operator/README.md

 config --> SDK-generated configurations.  also contains a running Custom Resource for testing, under /samples. helm-charts --> the up to date chart.
 This is newer than the one inside the "automation community" repo. contains a fix for SCC on Openshift.
 ```

-### Goal: Each component to be built and delivered oficially by CI, and pass Certification.

 ## How this was built